Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 What happens if my home does not appraise?

 If the appraisal comes in below the contract price, the buyer and seller may need to renegotiate.
-The buyer may bring additional cash, the seller may adjust the price, or the contract may be affected depending on the terms.
+The buyer may bring additional cash, the seller may adjust the price, or the contract may be affected depending on the contract terms and financing addenda.

 Is the highest offer always the best offer?

-No. The highest offer is not always the strongest offer.
-Financing strength, appraisal risk, down payment, contingencies, earnest money, option period, lender quality, and closing terms all matter.
+No. Financing strength, appraisal risk, down payment, contingencies, earnest money, option period, lender quality, and closing terms all matter.

 How can sellers reduce appraisal risk?